vega113/cshar-unit-test/examples/testing_internal.md

 # Testing Internals
-To unit test internal methods in C#, you can use the InternalsVisibleTo attribute in your project's AssemblyInfo.cs file (or create one if it doesn't exist).
+To unit test internal methods in C#, you can use the InternalsVisibleTo attribute.
 This attribute allows you to expose internal members of an assembly to another assembly, which makes it possible to test internal methods.

 Here's a step-by-step guide on how to do this: